Overwriting source/hello.cpp

 g++to take the filesource/hello.cppand outputbuild/hello.asmafter the compiling stage.
 The flag for askingg++to stop after the compiling stage is-S.

-If I have only the executable file and not the source file, I can still view the assembly code by disassembling the executable file, as shown below:
+Note that if I have only the executable file and not the source file, I can still view the assembly code by disassembling the executable file, as shown below:

 build/hello: file format elf64-x86-64